Run Devil Run (album)

-Run Devil Run is the eleventh solo studio album by the English musician Paul McCartney, released in 1999.
+Run Devil Run is the twelfth solo studio album by the English musician Paul McCartney, released in 1999.
 It features mostly covers of both familiar and obscure 1950s rock and roll songs, along with three original McCartney compositions written in the same style, making it his second covers album after CHOBA B CCCP.
 As his first project following first wife Linda's death in 1998, McCartney felt the need to get back to his roots and perform some of the music he loved as a teenager.
 On 14 December 1999, McCartney returned to the Cavern Club where he used to play in the early days with the Beatles, to perform the album almost in its entirety.

 Background

 Following the death of his wife Linda McCartney in April 1998, Paul McCartney had a year of mourning.
 Wanting to keep things fresh, a lesson he had learned from his experiences working on The Beatles Anthology project and put to use on Flaming Pie, McCartney planned to cut the album as quickly as possible, much in the way the Beatles had recorded in their early years.
 Asking Chris Thomas to help produce, McCartney booked time at Abbey Road Studios to undertake his quest.